IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 This scenario provides instructions for the following tasks:

-- Create a Replication Controller to create and scale Cassandra cluster node pods
+- Use Replication Controller to create and scale Cassandra cluster node pods
-- Create StatefulSets to create and scale Cassandra cluster node pods
+- Use StatefulSets to create and scale Cassandra cluster node pods
 - Use Cassandra Query Language to create and update Employee table on Cassandra keyspace